CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * District of Columbia: No weekend update for the first week of August.
 * Louisiana: No weekend update for the first week of August.
 * Massachusetts: Not updating county level data daily.
 Probable cases only updated weekly.
+* Michigan: No case data provided for August 21.

 International
 * Sweden: Not updating case, death, or recovered data on the weekends